-As well as the obvious items such as rods, reels and terminal tackle there is a lot more equipment that anglers need to take with them when they go fishing such as boxes and bags carry fishing equipment and smaller boxes to store hooks, swivels and other items of terminal tackle.
-Fishing in bad weather may also necessitate the use of a shelter, and of course going fishing at night will require anglers to bring a source of light.
+As well as the obvious equipment such as rods, reels and terminal tackle there is a seemingly infinite list of other things which anglers need to take with them when they go fishing.
+This includes boxes and bags to carry fishing equipment, compartment boxes to store hooks, swivels and other items of terminal tackle and a wide range of other fishing accessories.
 Read on to find out more about the equipment which is available to UK anglers, and click on the links to be taken to Amazon or Sea Angling Shop where many of the items are available (links open in a new window).

-Sea Fishing Tackle Boxes: Any angler obviously needs something to transport their gear when going fishing.
-Fishing tackle boxes are popular as they offer a decent amount of space and of course double up as a seat.
-These boxes can also be emptied and thoroughly washed out after a fishing session.
+Sea Fishing Tackle Boxes: Fishing seat boxes are a popular way of transporting fishing equipment as they offer a decent amount of space and of course double up as a seat.
 They come in a variety of sizes and have a strap which allows them to be carried over the shoulder, although the smaller boxes come with conversions that allow them to be worn on the back like a backpack – very useful when walking to distant fishing marks.
 Despite being made out of plastic the boxes from the big manufacturers are sturdy and well made.
-Most boxes also come with trays which can be clipped to the sides of the box which designed to keep bait in during a fishing session.
-Daiwa offer a range of seat boxes from around £30 – 45, while this seat box is substantially cheaper at around £20 from Amazon.
+Most boxes also come with trays which can be clipped to the sides of the box to keep bait in during a fishing session.
+Amazon offers a wide range of sea fishing tackle boxes from manufacturers such Daiwa, TF Gear and Shakespeare.
+Click here to view.

-Backpacks and Bags: Many anglers fishing light and moving from venue to venue do not bother with a big and heavy fishing box and instead use a backpack for any gear they need.
+Backpacks and Bags: Many anglers who are fishing light and moving from venue to venue do not bother with a big and heavy fishing box and instead use a backpack to store the gear they need.
 LRF (Light Rock Fishing) is one type of fishing where mobility is key and a backpack is essential.
-There is no need to buy one specifically designed for fishing, although backpacks designed for outdoor activities by manufacturers such as Deuter and Berghaus are very good for anglers due to the additional pockets they feature and the harder wearing material they are made out of (but they are very expensive indeed).
-However, backpacks made for outdoor use by other manufacturers are a lot more affordable and there is a wide range of them available on online, such as these which are available from Amazon.
+There is no need to buy one specifically designed for fishing as most backpacks designed for outdoor activities will suit anglers.
+Backpacks by manufacturers such as Deuter and Berghaus are very good for anglers due to the additional pockets they feature and the harder wearing material they are made out of (but they are expensive).
+However, backpacks made for outdoor use by other manufacturers are a lot more affordable and there is a wide range of them sold online, such as these which are available from Amazon.

-Other Boxes and Containers: Terminal tackle itself is best kept in the small ‘bits boxes’ which contain have a number of different sections and are available from tackle shops, online fishing tackle retailers and hardware stores.
-Lidded boxes designed specifically for fishing tackle (such as the one pictured to the right) are ideal for taking small quantities of hooks, crimps, beads and other items of terminal tackle fishing in case rigs have to be made during a fishing session.
-Strong lidded plastic Tupperwear boxes are ideal for storing things like spools of line and weights in, as well as bait, although containers specifically designed to store bait in are also available.
+Other Boxes and Containers: Terminal tackle itself is best kept in the small compartment boxes which have a number of different sections and are available from tackle shops, online fishing tackle retailers and hardware stores.
+Lidded boxes designed specifically for fishing tackle (such as the one pictured to the right) are ideal for taking small quantities of hooks, crimps, beads and other items of terminal tackle on a fishing session.
+Strong lidded plastic Tupperware type boxes are ideal for storing things like spools of line and weights in, as well as bait, although containers specifically designed to store bait in are also available.
 View the full range of storage boxes and containers at Sea Angling Shop by clicking here.

-Gaffs and Landing Nets: Both gaffs and landing nets are used when fish need to be lifted up and out of the water with support.
-Usually this is up into a boat but there are times when decent sized fish could need to be supported when being pulled up onto a elevated rock mark or high fishing position on a pier or breakwater.
-Gaffs are essentially large hooks on the end of a stick and are used to spike into the gills of fish and pull them up.
+Gaffs and Landing Nets: Both gaffs and landing nets are used to help anglers successfully get fish out of the water and onto land.
+Landing nets are especially useful when decent sized fish need to be supported when being pulled up onto a rock mark or other elevated position.
+Gaffs are essentially large hooks attached to the end of a stick and are used to spike in the gills of fish and pull them up.
 They are rarely used in shore fishing as fish caught with them will be injured and therefore cannot be returned to the sea, and fish which accidentally fall off the gaff will swim away seriously injured.
 Landing nets are large open nets on the end of a pole which are used to scoop fish up and again lift them into a boat or high fishing position.
-These are a much better choice as they do not damage the fish in the way gaffs do, although they are not often used in sea fishing they are useful for anglers fishing rock marks or other elevated positions.
-This landing net by NGT is suitable for sea fishing and folds down to make it easy to store and transport.
+These are a much better choice for shore anglers as they do not damage the fish in the way gaffs do.
+While landing nets are popular in freshwater fishing they are not widely used in sea fishing, although they do appear to be slowly becoming more popular.
+View telescopic landing nets on Amazon by clicking here.

-Drop Nets: Drop nets are much overlooked in sea fishing and are used to support the weight of a fish when it is being raised from the sea up to an elevated fishing position such as a pier, jetty, breakwater or rock mark.
+Drop Nets: Drop nets are much overlooked in sea fishing.
+They are used to support the weight of a fish when it is being reeled up from the sea up to an elevated fishing position such as a pier, jetty, breakwater or rock mark.
 Many anglers fishing from a raised mark make no allowance for the fact that a fishing rod cannot be used like a crane and a drop net is needed to land even modestly sized fish.
-Indeed, from many raised marks a drop net is needed to successfully land any reasonably sized fish.
-Drop nets are not expensive and are an excellent investment especially if they allow the angler to land that fish of a lifetime when it is finally caught.
-Shakespeare’s Salt range includes this this high quality drop net which is available from Amazon, while the same retailer also sells this WSB Tackle Large Drop Netwhich is substantially cheaper.
+Drop nets are not expensive and are an excellent investment for all anglers fishing from raised or elevated positions.
+Anglers should be careful to buy larger drop nets as many smaller drop nets are designed to catch prawns and crabs and will not be suitable to land fish.
+See Tronix Pro’s folding drop net which is designed for sea fishing and is on sale at Amazon and can be viewed by clicking this link.